 Professor Steve Meshnick (UNC Gillings School of Global Public Health) was internationally recognized for his global work in understanding, preventing, and treating infectious diseases, particularly malaria and HIV/AIDS.
 Professor Meshnick was also instrumental to the creation of TriCEM and served in many roles within the organization, bringing incredible insight, energy, and inspiration to our community of scientists.
-To honor his contributions to TriCEM and specifically his dedication to graduate student training, we are proud to announce the Steve Meshnick Travel Award.
+To honor his contributions to TriCEM and specifically his dedication to graduate student training, we are proud to offer the Steve Meshnick Travel Award.

-This new Travel Award will support one student per year to present their research or learn new methods that advance their research.
-TriCEM Graduate Student Awardees with work in areas related to infectious disease, global health, or evolutionary perspectives in epidemiology are eligible to apply for the Steve Meshnick Travel Award.
-Funds may be used to attend (virtually or in-person) a conference to present TriCEM-funded research, or to attend (virtually or in-person) a workshop or other training opportunity that will advance TriCEM-funded research.
+This Travel Award will support one student per year to present their research or learn new methods that advance their research.
+Graduate students at any TriCEM-affiliated university with work in evolutionary perspectives on infectious disease, including in global health or epidemiology, are eligible to apply for the Steve Meshnick Travel Award.
+Funds may be used to attend a conference to present research, or to attend a workshop or other training opportunity that will advance research.
 Award amounts are available up to $1500.

-To be eligible for this award, the applicant must be a current or previous TriCEM Graduate Student Award recipient, or a Fall 2021 cycle applicant*, with research relevant to infectious disease, global health, or epidemiology.
-The applicant must be a current graduate student at a TriCEM-affiliated institution (Duke, NC A&T, NCCU, NC State, and UNC-Chapel Hill).
-All awarded funds must be used prior to completion of the student’s degree.
+To be eligible for this award, the applicant must be a graduate student at Duke, NC A&T, NCCU, NC State, or UNC-Chapel Hill with research relevant to infectious disease and evolution, including in global health or epidemiology.
+The applicant must be a current graduate student and all awarded funds must be used prior to completion of the student’s degree.